 An inflammatory disease, polymyalgia rheumatica (PMR) affects the musculature of the upper extremities and lower extremities.
 The term comes from the Greek “poly” (many), “my” (muscle) and algia (pain).
 Put together it literally means “many muscle pain”.
 The second term “rheumatica” is for “muscle and soft tissues”.

-The symptoms of polymyalgia rheumatica are fatigue and loss of appetite that can lead to weight loss, anemia, feeling of illness and mild fever are also signs and symptoms of polymyalgia rheumatica PMR.
+The symptoms of polymyalgia rheumatica are fatigue and loss of appetite.
+Both can lead to weight loss, anemia, feeling of illness and mild fever which are also signs and symptoms of PMR.

 The symptoms may also be similar to people suffering from temporal arteritis.
 This is because 15% of the people affected by polymyalgia rheumatica PMR are also diagnosed with temporal arteritis, and 50% of those with temporal arteritis are with polymyalgia PMR.

 Because of these facts, symptoms may also include a headache, jaw or facial soreness, scalp tenderness, vision distortion, aches in the limbs due to decreased blood flow and tiredness.

 Although no muscle weakness is felt, polymyalgia rheumatica is considered to be connected to some inflammation of the blood vessels.
 A syndrome known as giant cell arteritis (GCA) is associated with PMR which causes the inflammation.
 When this happens, loss of vision and other blockages occur.
 This is due to the narrowing of the blood vessels resulting to slow blood supply.